hiruna72/squigualiser/README.md

 1. The plot is a signal to reference visualisation, not a signal to read.
 2. A genomic region should be specified using the argument `--region`

+First, create an alignment file by following the steps mentioned in [Signal to reference visualisation](#signal-to-reference-visualisation)
 ````
 REGION=chr1:6811011-6811198
 squigualiser plot_pileup -f ${REF} -s ${SIGNAL_FILE} -a ${ALIGNMENT} -o ${OUTPUT_DIR} --region ${REGION} --tag_name "pileup"